gndowns/miniprojects/README.md

 ![CHAD](screenshots/side_with_controller.jpg)

-A differential drive drawing robot fully maneuverable with an Xbox Controller
+A differential drive drawing robot fully maneuverable with an Xbox Controller, built in a week!

 #
 ![driving](screenshots/driving.gif)